 Your wedding ring is more than just a symbol saying “I’m married.”
 It’s like the talisman.
 It protects the union and wards off someone coming between you and your spouse.

 It guards against the evil spirits of divorce.
 I don’t know about you, but in my universe the more valuable the talisman, the more valuable the magic.

 Get a Good Wedding Band with Value and Versatility in it!

 Getting married?
 Don’t Buy Titanium and Tungsten Wedding Bands.
 Get a gold or platinum ring.
 Leave the titanium and tungsten for your right hand.
-Or break it out to go hiking.
-But for the ring that represents your union and your love don’t go cheap and temporary.
+For the ring that represents your union and your love, don’t go cheap and temporary.

 For your love, for the changing finger sizes in your married life, chose gold and platinum.
 Your love is worth it!

 I was quoted in an NPR article on a case study of a man hospitalized overnight with a titanium ring stuck on his finger

 A man taking a bath had his finger swell and went to the hospital to have his ring removed.
 They couldn't get it off initially.
 He ended up in the hospital overnight.

 Commenter Skip, who wears a tungsten carbide wedding band and is about to replace it brought up a very interesting negative issue about tungsten carbide.
 Read on: